 General Practitioner, MedAlertHelp

-In my professional opinion, mobile health apps and remote monitoring device have really improved the medical process.
+Mobile health apps and remote monitoring device have improved the medical process

 As a doctor, I don’t have to stress whether the patient will arrive at the hospital fast enough for us to do all of the tests.
 Naturally, these devices can’t cover all conditions but have proven to be of great help, especially in patients with chronic disease.